 Witnesses may be called by either party.

-Details of the proposed witnesses should be communicated in advance no later than 5 working days before the date of the hearing / appeal.
+Where the School intends to call witnesses to the Hearing - their names will be communicated within the letter notifying the Employee of the details of the Hearing.
+Where the Employee intends to call witnesses to the hearing- their names should be communicated in advance no later than 5 working days before the date of the Hearing / Appeal.

+At Appeal witnesses may only be called or recalled where this is strictly relevant to the Grounds of Appeal.

 The role of the witness is limited to giving evidence and responding to questions.

 The Employee is responsible for ensuring that any witnesses they call can attend on the relevant date.
-In the event that a witness cannot attend they may make a written statement which should be provided to the School no later than 5 working days in advance of the hearing / appeal.
+In the event that a witness cannot attend they may make a written statement which should be provided to the School no later than 5 working days in advance of the Hearing / Appeal.

-All witnesses should be aware of the confidential nature of hearings and should not discuss any aspect of the meeting or matters under consideration with anyone outside of the hearing.
+All witnesses should be aware of the confidential nature of Hearings and should not discuss any aspect of the meeting or matters under consideration with anyone outside of the Hearing.